yktoo/yktoo.com/content/blog/posts/0513/index.en.md

 series: Musicellaneous
 ---

-It's Friday again, time to explore the realm of {{< a "/series/musicellaneous" "unfamiliar music" >}} again!
+It's Friday, time to explore the realm of {{< a "/series/musicellaneous" "unfamiliar music" >}} again!

 The unfamiliar is represented today by the {{< a "https://haamoja.bandcamp.com/" "Haamoja" >}} project from Taiwan playing djent/jazz/fusion.